saeiidmhb/alo-ansible/README.md

-An Ansible playbook for provisioning a docker host with necessary packages and docker compose.
+This is an Ansible playbook with inventory file for provisioning a docker host with necessary packages and docker compose.